 With cloud-based ERP software, every department can easily upload expense reports, invoices, performance metrics, and other key information to a centralized database, giving CFOs access to robust, real-time information.
 By having access to all the data they need in a single dashboard, CFOs can easily review the company’s finances, discover new sources of revenue, and identify underperforming projects.

 In the past, the CFO’s main priority was to produce quarterly financial reports on how the company was doing as a whole -- what was sold, how much was spent, and how wide were the profit margins.
 Now that they have cloud-based business intelligence tools to complete those tasks in minutes, CFOs can spend more time forecasting financial growth and overseeing different projects.

-For example, cloud-based ERP software Intacct’s accounting features allow CFOs to track how their teams are spending their money and how well each employee is being utilized.
+For example, cloud-based ERP software Sage Intacct’s accounting features allow CFOs to track how their teams are spending their money and how well each employee is being utilized.
 And by monitoring such data in real time, they can assess whether teams are going over-budget and quickly allocate the necessary resources.
-Intacct also records the true costs of previous projects to help CFOs make smarter budget assignments in the future.
+Sage Intacct also records the true costs of previous projects to help CFOs make smarter budget assignments in the future.

 Meeting new accounting standards